Adding Let’s Encrypt to a Domain

 Adding Let’s Encrypt to your WordPress site follows the same process as adding Let’s Encrypt to your non-WordPress domains.
-To see how this is done, visit our article, How to Add Let’s Encrypt to Your Domain.

-Updating Your WordPress Database Links
+- Updating Your WordPress Database Links

-Updating Your WordPress Address URL
+Update Your WordPress Address URL

 This step may be unnecessary if you are using a WP Enthusiast or WP Professional hosting account.
 However, even on these accounts, you may need to complete this step if you have internal links on your site that are using http instead of https.
 Double check your internal links if you are unsure whether to proceed.